Wood-Pressed vs. Cold-Pressed Oil: What is the Difference?

 Wood-Pressed Oil is different.
 Because it never heats up, it is thicker, richer, and more potent.
 You actually need to use less of it while cooking because the flavor is so strong.

 Did You Know?
 True Wood-Pressed oil will often have a small amount of sediment at the bottom of the bottle.
-This is a sign of purity!
+This is not dirt!
+It is a sign of purity.
 It means the oil was not machine-filtered but naturally settled, keeping the healthy fruit fibers intact.

 The Verdict: Upgrade Your Kitchen